 Biodiversity Revisited is an initiative of the Luc Hoffmann Institute, in collaboration with WWF, Future Earth, ETH Zürich Department of Environmental Systems Science, University of Cambridge Conservation Research Institute, Centre for Biodiversity and Environment Research at University College London and exists thanks to generous funding from the NOMIS Foundation, the MAVA Foundation and WWF International.
 The journal Nature Sustainability endorsed this initiative.

-The initiative is governed by a secretariat and a Steering Committee, the latter including Prof. Adil Najam, Chair (Pardee School of Global Studies, Boston University), Prof. Jon Hutton (Luc Hoffmann Institute), Dr Amy Luers (Future Earth), Prof. Jaboury Ghazoul (ETH Zurich), Prof. Bhaskar Vera (University of Cambridge), Prof. Georgina Mace (UCL) and Dr Rebecca Shaw (WWF).
+The initiative is governed by a secretariat and a Steering Committee, the latter including Prof. Adil Najam, Chair (Pardee School of Global Studies, Boston University), Prof. Jon Hutton (Luc Hoffmann Institute), Dr Amy Luers (Future Earth), Prof. Jaboury Ghazoul (ETH Zurich), Prof. Bhaskar Vira (University of Cambridge), Prof. Georgina Mace (UCL) and Dr Rebecca Shaw (WWF).

 The Biodiversity Revisited journey